-- 7.1 We provide specific training to those staff members across the firm who are involved in managing recruitment and our supply chains. - 7.2 More general awareness training is provided to all London staff through induction training sessions, and e.g. regular electronic refresher alerts.
+- 7.1 We provide specific training to those staff members who are involved in managing recruitment and our supply chains. - 7.2 More general awareness training is provided to all staff through induction training sessions, and e.g. regular electronic refresher alerts.